 *Modified from ASAM Definition of Addiction

-- The clinician will ask questions to understand nearly every part of a patient’s life.
+- The clinician will ask questions to understand all of the factors that contribute to the patient’s addiction.
 The more that is known, the better treatment can be planned with the patient.
 The patient will likely be asked about:

 - The next step is a complete physical examination to check the patient’s overall health.
-This includes finding other common conditions (physical or mental) related to addiction which may change how a patient is treated.
+This includes finding other common conditions (physical or mental) related to addiction that may impact the plan for treatment.

 After the assessment, the clinician will discuss all recommended treatment options with the patient.
 Every patient situation is different, so choosing the best options is a shared decision between the patient and the clinician.

 There are three main choices for medication to treat opioid addiction: methadone, buprenorphine and naltrexone.
-These medications are used along with counseling and other support.
+These medications are typically recommended in combination with counseling and other support services.

-- After discussing the assessment and treatment choices with the clinician, including the ASAM Level of Care, it’s time to finish the treatment plan.
+- After discussing the assessment results and treatment choices with the clinician, it’s time to develop the full treatment plan.

 - Patient commitment to cooperate with treatment